mlflow/mlflow/docs/source/deployment/index.rst

 .. note::

-    Alternatively, you can directly update the model metadata stored in the artifact storage.
+    Alternatively, you can manually edit the model metadata stored in the artifact storage.
 For example, `<path-to-model>/requirements.txt` defines pip dependencies to be installed for serving your model (or `<path-to-model>/conda.yaml` if you use conda as a package manager).
     However, this approach is not recommended because this is error-prone and also you need to do this for every model version.